Mercury-Redstone Launch Vehicle

 The Mercury-Redstone Launch Vehicle, designed for NASA's Project Mercury, was the first American crewed space booster.
-It was used for six sub-orbital Mercury flights in 1960 and 1961, culminating with the launch of the first, and eleven weeks later, the second American (and the second and third humans) in space.
+It was used for six sub-orbital Mercury flights in 1960 and 1961, culminating with the launch of the first and, eleven weeks later, the second Americans (and the second and third humans) in space.
 The four subsequent Mercury human spaceflights used the more powerful Atlas booster to enter low Earth orbit.

 A member of the Redstone rocket family, it was derived from the U.S. Army's Redstone ballistic missile and the first stage of the related Jupiter-C launch vehicle; but to human-rate it, the structure and systems were modified to improve safety and reliability.